mifi/lossless-cut/issues.md

 Smart cut is experimental, but if you're having problems, check out [this issue](https://github.com/mifi/lossless-cut/issues/126).

+## My file changes from MP4 to MOV

+Some MP4 files ffmpeg is not able to export as MP4 and therefore needs to use MOV instead.
+Unfortunately I don't know any way to fix this.

 ## Linux specific issues

 - If you get an error like `FATAL:setuid_sandbox_host.cc(157)] The SUID sandbox helper binary was found, but is not configured correctly.
 Rather than run without sandboxing I'm aborting now.`, try to run it as `./lossless-cut --no-sandbox`.
 See [#258](https://github.com/mifi/lossless-cut/issues/258)